Safely view wildlife

-- be aware of the wildlife and traffic around you.
+- Be aware of the traffic around you.

-- pull over only when it is safe to do so.
+- Pull over where safe to do so.

-- watch for a few moments, take a quick photo, and move on.
+- Watch for a few moments, take a quick photo, and then more on.

-If a traffic jam develops, move on.
+- If a wildlife jam develops, move on.
 It is unsafe for people and wildlife.